Credit Union Car Loans

 Savvy's car loan features and benefits

-With our lenders offering low rates (starting from a comparison rate of just 4.36% p.a.), you can save big on your car loan.
+With our lenders offering low rates based on your profile, you can save big on your car loan.

 You can apply for amounts ranging anywhere from $5,000 all the way up to your car’s value, affording you access to all types of cars.